Eligibility requirements to keep financial aid

 Suspension from financial assistance

-Students suspended from financial assistance are not eligible to receive Federal, state, or need-based institutional aid, including Federal Direct loans and Parent PLUS loans.
-Student can still receive the Native American Tuition Waiver and apply for private student loans when on financial aid suspension.
+Students suspended from financial assistance are not eligible to receive Federal, state, or need-based institutional aid, including Federal Direct and Parent PLUS loans.
+Students can still accept the Native American Tuition Waiver and apply for private student loans when on financial aid suspension.

 Title IV funds (federal student aid)

-If you need to drop course or withdraw, contact your financial aid counselor at the Skyhawk Station.
+• If you need to drop a course or withdraw, contact your financial aid counselor at the Skyhawk Station.

 Transfer students